Nazariy/git-reader/README.md

 # git-reader
-Library to containing helpers to provide information about GIT repository like commits, branches and contributors
+Library containing helpers to provide information about GIT repository like commits, branches and contributors

 ##Usage